yeslogic/prince-docs/docs/graphics.md

 Fonts defined inside an embedded SVG image file with CSS `@font-face` rules control the display of fonts.

-Prince supports SVG 1.1, with some exceptions - the following elements are currently *not* supported:
+Prince supports SVG 1.1, with some exceptions - vertical text is not supported, and the following elements are currently _not_ supported:

 -   `scripting`
 -   `animation`
 -   `clip` (deprecated)
--   `color-interpolation`
 -   `color-profile` & `icc-color`
 -   `color-rendering`
 -   `cursor`